Nuc9ear/Thesis/data/data_description.md

 The main frequency of the dataset is daily.
 Each observation normally represents one trading date for a particular market instrument or futures contract.

-This section describes only variables obtained directly from the original data sources.
-Variables calculated during data processing or empirical analysis, such as returns, basis measures, theoretical futures prices and volatility indicators, are not included.

----

 ## 2. Main Data Sources

 The data are collected primarily from the following sources: